The Office of Child Support Enforcement provided its current Federal income withholding for support form. It expires 8/31/2026.

 (1) be in the standard format prescribed by the federal Department of Health and Human Services…

-*Illinois Supreme Court Rules Problem with Our Adopting a Problematic Form.
+*Illinois Supreme Court Rules Create a Problem.

 Another problem is that the Illinois Supreme Court approved amendments to Rule 10-101 regarding Standardized Court Forms.
 The amendments, effective September 1st, 2021, require courts to stop providing or using local forms for a legal remedy once a standardized court form for that same purpose is published.